-‘Game Of Thrones’ Season 7: Premiere Date, Teaser Trailer And Poster, Revealed!
+‘Game Of Thrones’ Season 7: Premiere Date, Teaser Trailer, And Poster Revealed!

 What happens in the Game of Thrones Season 7 teaser trailer?

-Opening up the teaser trailer is the Mother of Dragons herself, Daenerys Targaryen (Emilia Clarke) as she discusses her father, The Mad King.
-She is heard again later, discussing the various power Houses’ ever-alternating control of the Iron Throne.
+Opening up the teaser trailer is the Mother of Dragons herself, Daenerys Targaryen (Emilia Clarke), as she discusses her father, the Mad King.
+She is heard again later, discussing the various power houses’ ever-alternating control of the Iron Throne.

-For most of the trailer, the respective sigils of each of Game of Thrones‘ major Houses are shown, intertwining with each other in an ashy darkness.
-House Targaryen, House Stark, House Tyrell, House Baratheon, and House Lannister are each shown, while a prominent member of their House says a line, or two.
+For most of the trailer, the respective sigils of each of Game of Thrones‘ major houses are shown, intertwining with each other in an ashy darkness.
+House Targaryen, House Stark, House Tyrell, House Baratheon, and House Lannister are each shown, while a prominent member of each house says a line, or two.

 Closing the teaser trailer is a line from Jon Snow, the son of two of those major houses, as he forewarns the only war that matters is the “great war” to come.
 A sentiment he has expressed several times throughout Game of Thrones.